Navjot Sidhu stages protest against farm bills | Headlines

 He had also voiced his support to farmers a few days ago via a Twitter post in which he said, “Punjab, Punjabiyat and every Punjabi are with peasants".
 Sidhu, who had been at loggerheads with Chief Minister Amarinder Singh, was stripped off key portfolios in the cabinet reshuffle in June last year.

-Parliament on Sunday gave its nod to the Essential Commodities (Amendment) Bill, 2020, the Farmers' Produce Trade and Commerce (Promotion and Facilitation) Bill, 2020 and the Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Bill, 2020.
+Parliament has passed the Essential Commodities (Amendment) Bill, 2020, the Farmers' Produce Trade and Commerce (Promotion and Facilitation) Bill, 2020, and the Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Bill, 2020..

 - READ MORE ON: